jamiejpace/jamiejpace/README.md

 ## Hi, I'm Jamie!&nbsp;👋

-👩🏻‍⚕️&nbsp; &nbsp;Before taking the leap into software engineering, I was a traveling nurse, working at oncology clinics across 5 different states and 7 different facilites.
+👩🏻‍⚕️&nbsp; &nbsp;Before taking the leap into software engineering, I was a registered nurse for seven years, working in oncology for the last four, and completeing five travel assignments.

 💻&nbsp; &nbsp;I’m currently learning Ruby at Turing School of Software and Design.